Health and Social Care

 This Level 1/2 qualification in Health and Social Care has elements of psychology, social policy and sociology that complement studies in humanities and related subjects.
 The main purpose of the qualification is to support access to further education and training, such as:

-- Level 3 in Medical Science
+- Level 3 qualification in Medical Science

-- GCE in Sociology
+- A Level in Sociology

-- GCE in Psychology
+- A Level in Psychology

 - Access course in nursing/midwifery/Health Studies, the Forces, teaching.